Enommer/drivemonitor/Readme.md

 ## Overview

-The purpose of this script is to monitor your Google Drive account for any publicly visible folders and make them private.
+The purpose of this script is to monitor your Google Drive account for any publicly accessible files.
+If these files are in a publicly accessible folder the script makes them private.

 ## Usage: